nicholaseaw/PDFtoDWG/README.md

 # PDFtoDWG
-VBA script for automatic conversion of PDF to DWG
+VBA script for automatic conversion of PDF to DWG in AutoCAD